Man City moves closer to title; Chelsea held in top-4 bid - WTMJ

 After beating Liverpool last week, Fulham held off City for 47 minutes until John Stones tapped into the back of the net from a ball sent into the box by Joao Cancelo.

 A fortunate rebound allowed City to extend its lead in the 56th minute.
-Joachim Andersen cleared the ball into Fulham teammate Ivan Cavaleiro, and it rebounded behind the home backline and into the path of Gabriel Jesus, who had enough time and space to round goalkeeper Alphonse Areola before putting the ball in the back of the net
+Joachim Andersen cleared the ball into Fulham teammate Ivan Cavaleiro, and it rebounded behind the home backline and into the path of Gabriel Jesus.
+He had enough time and space to round goalkeeper Alphonse Areola before putting the ball in the back of the net

 The third goal came on the hour after former City defender Tosin Adarabioyo pushed Ferran Torres in the box and referee Andre Marriner pointed immediately to the penalty spot.
 Sergio Aguero then fired the ball into the corner of the goal.